 Health care costs continue to skyrocket and drive the cost of employee benefits up at an alarming rate.
-According to the biennial state budget plan, it is anticipated that the employer paid premium for health insurance will increase by 8.9% to \$4,929 per employee as of July 1, 2010.
+In the biennial state budget plan, the employer paid premium for health insurance increased by 8.9% to \$4,929 per employee as of July 1, 2010.

-The state has also indicated that the retirement rate will be increased next year.
-The proposed budget includes an increase from 8.75% to 10.51% based on the latest information at the present time.
+The state also increased the retirement rate for 2010-201.
+The adopted budget includes an increase from 8.75% to 10.51%.

-The total cost of the increase in benefits is \$19 million including \$4 million in additional county funding.
+The total cost of the increase in benefits is \$19.3 million including \$4 million in additional county funding.